titanturtles/titanturtles.github.io/apply.md

 * Recruiting season
 * CTF and other competitions
 * Offseason preparation
-* AFA CyberCamps (2 weeks, Standard Camp July 24 - 27, Advanced Camp July 31 - August 4)
+* AFA CyberCamps (2 weeks, Standard Camp July 29 - Aug.
+2, Advanced Camp Aug.
+5 - Aug.
+9)
 * Team registration
 * Social works

 Competition season (September - January (March if advanced to national)):

-* competition preparation
+* CyberPatriot competition preparation
-* competition rounds (roughly 1 round each month from October to January)
+* CyberPatriot competition rounds (roughly 1 round each month from October to January, to March if advanced to National)

 The Club is managed by Coach Pei Zhang, Coach Xinle Yang and professional cybersecurity mentor Sean R. Motivated and capable students will have exposure and engagement in building out next generation student pipeline and delivering community presentations.
 Students with proven leadership work will earn leadership titles and duties.